cncf/toc/.github/ISSUE_TEMPLATE/project-onboarding.md

 - [ ] Slack: Are your slack channels migrated to the Kubernetes or CNCF Slack?
 - [ ] Is your project in its own separate neutral github organization?
 - [ ] Submitted a Pull request to add your project as a sandbox project to https://landscape.cncf.io
+- [ ] Create maintainer list + add to aggregated https://maintainers.cncf.io list by submitting a PR to it

 Things that CNCF will need from the project:
 - [ ] Owners file: Please add a link to your owners file to this issue, this is used to be able to create your maintainers mailing list.
-- [ ] Create maintainer list + added to aggregated https://maintainers.cncf.io list
 - [ ] Domain: transfer domain to the CNCF - please send a transfer code to project-onboarding@cncf.io
 - [ ] Trademarks: transfer any trademark and logo mark assets over to the LF - https://github.com/cncf/foundation/tree/master/agreements has agreements
 - [ ] GitHub: ensure 'thelinuxfoundation' and 'caniszczyk' are added as initial org owners, this helps us make sure we have continuity of GH ownership